-Investments between Central and Eastern Europe (CEE) and China are on the rise.
-To ensure deals and transactions aren’t lost in translation, Darren Chong, Director of the China Business Group at PwC Poland & CEE, helps Polish and Chinese businesses work together.
+Investments between the CEE and China are on the rise.
+To ensure deals and transactions aren’t lost in translation, Darren Chong, CEE Clients and Markets Director and China Business Group Leader at PwC Polska, helps Polish and Chinese businesses work together.

 In the business sector, everyone’s talking about China.
 You must be very busy.